-Workspaces enable you to create multiple and differing sets of changes to your container.
-Different users can work on changes in separate workspaces to independently develop tag configurations.
-This feature helps with version control by enabling you to roll back changes to a given workspace, and helps prevent teammates from inadvertently publishing unfinished changes being worked on by another group.
+A Google Tag Manager workspace allows you to create multiple sets of changes for your container.
+Team members can work on changes in separate workspaces to independently develop their own tag configurations.
+This feature helps with version control by enabling you to revert changes to a previous workspace configuration, and helps prevent teammates from inadvertently publishing someone else's unfinished changes.

 When to create a new workspace

 A workspace in Tag Manager is a place to work on a set of changes that will become a version.
 Create a new workspace when you want to develop and test tag configurations separately from your main production tag configurations, or when you have multiple users that work on different tag configurations.

 Each container has one stream of versions.
 When a new version is created, each workspace will display a notification that the workspace is out of date, with a prompt to update the workspace.

 When a workspace is versioned or published, its name, notes and list of changes will be recorded with the version.
 The workspace is then removed.
 The default workspace will be recreated after it is versioned or published.

 Use the Manage Workspaces page to create a new workspace, switch to a different workspace, or remove an existing workspace.

 - In the left navigation, click the Current Workspace menu.

 - In the upper right corner of the Manage Workspaces page, click Add .

 - Enter a name and description for the new workspace.
 The workspace name and description will later become a version name and description, so establish a meaningful naming scheme that reflects the objectives of the workspace.
 For example: "New Floodlights for Q1", "Updated Google Analytics for Q2", etc.